ktsakalozos/kubernetes/README.md

 ----

-Kubernetes is an open source system for managing [containerized applications] across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.
+Kubernetes an open source system for managing [containerized applications] across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.